villhei/elixirtut/elixir_web/app/chapters/processes.md

 "Yey!
 We got mail"
 ```

 There is no shame in talking to your self, everybody does it sometimes.
 By obtaining the process handle with `self/0` we can send a message consisting of the atom `:you_have_mail`.
-The expression `receive` works just like conditional structure `case`.
-Unlike `case`, the `receive` expression does not take an explicit parameter, but it blocks the process until it reads the next message from the process' mailbox.
+The expression `receive` works just like the conditional structure `case`.
+Unlike `case`, the `receive` expression does not take an explicit parameter, but it blocks the process until it reads the next message from the process' mailbox to match against.

-The message is then matched against the patterns provided for the `receive` expression and again our results are sort of predictable.
+The message is then matched against the patterns provided for the `receive` expression.
+In the case presented the results are sort of predictable.

 ```elixir
 iex> receive do